airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 See Facebook's [documentation on rate limiting](https://developers.facebook.com/docs/marketing-api/overview/authorization/#access-levels) for more information on requesting a quota upgrade.

+## Custom Insights
+In order to retrieve specific fields from Facebook Ads Insights combined with other breakdowns, there is a mechanism to allow you to choose which fields and breakdowns to sync.
+It is highly recommended to follow the [documenation](https://developers.facebook.com/docs/marketing-api/insights/breakdowns), as there are limitations related to breakdowns.
+Some fields can not be requested and many others just work combined with specific fields, for example, the breakdown **app_id** is only supported with the **total_postbacks** field.
+By now, the only check done when setting up a source is to check if the fields, breakdowns and action breakdowns are within the ones provided by Facebook.
+This is, if you enter a good input, it's gonna be validated, but after, if the calls to Facebook API with those pareameters fails you will receive an error from the API.
+As a summary, custom insights allows to replicate only some fields, resulting in sync speed increase.

 #### Data type mapping

 | Integration Type | Airbyte Type | Notes |